Aaron Brumbaugh: Career

 As president of Shimer College in Mount Carroll, Illinois from 1950 to 1954, Brumbaugh presided over the transition of the Shimer curriculum from a women's junior college to a four-year coeducational Great Books college.
 He was the first president to preside over the school under its current name, as the name was changed from "Frances Shimer College" to "Shimer College" at the time that the school became coeducational.

 In 1955, Brumbaugh left Shimer to take a staff position with the Southern Regional Education Board in Atlanta, Georgia.
 He held this position until retiring for the second time in 1970.

+Personal life and death

-He and his wife then moved to Florida.
+He and his wife, Marjorie Ruth Brumbaugh, then moved to Florida.

+He died on February 25, 1983 in Dunedin, Florida.